Disney’s Polynesian Village Resort Review (Too Expensive or Worth Every Penny?)

 Here is a closer look at the shower area.

-We have a photo and video tour of the Polynesian’s Moana Rooms if you want to learn more.
+If you want to learn more, we have a photo and video tour of the Polynesian’s Moana Rooms.
 Additionally, we have a tour of the deluxe studio at Disney’s Polynesian Villas and a tour of the Bora Bora Bungalows that sit out over the water.
 Both latter units are part of the Disney Vacation Club at the Polynesian.

 The Lure of Disney’s Polynesian